-The Executive Committee shall be composed of twelve members, as follows:
+The executive committee shall be composed of 12 members, as follows:

-- 1. One member of the graduate faculty elected by and from the departments of biological sciences, chemistry, geology, mathematics, and physics. - 2.
-One member of the graduate faculty elected by and from the departments of English, history and international communications and culture. - One member of the graduate faculty elected by and from the departments of childhood/early childhood education and foundations and social advocacy. - One member of the graduate faculty elected by and from the departments of literacy and educational leadership. - 5.
-One member of the graduate faculty elected by and from the departments of health, and recreation, parks and leisure studies. - One member of the graduate faculty elected by and from the departments of physical education, exercise science and sport studies and sport management. - 7.
-One member of the graduate faculty elected at large from the library and departments having no graduate programs. - 8.
+- 1. One member of the graduate faculty elected by and from the departments of biological sciences, chemistry, geology, mathematics and physics. - 2.
+One member of the graduate faculty elected by and from the departments of English, history and modern languages. - 3.
+One member of the graduate faculty elected by and from the departments of childhood/early childhood education and foundations and social advocacy. - 4.
+One member of the graduate faculty elected by and from the departments of literacy and educational leadership. - 5.
+One member of the graduate faculty elected by and from the departments of health, and recreation, parks and leisure studies. - 6.
+One member of the graduate faculty elected by and from the departments of kinesiology, physical education and sport management.

+- 7. One member of the graduate faculty elected at large from the library and departments having no graduate programs. - 8.
 One member of the graduate faculty at large. - 9.
 One graduate student appointed by the Student Government Association. - 10.
-One administrator appointed by provost, ex officio, without vote. - 11.
+One administrator appointed by the provost, ex officio, without vote. - 11.
 One representative of the Registrar's Office, ex officio, without vote. - 12.
-One representative of the Educational Policy Committee, ex officio, without vote. - 13.
-One representative of the Graduate Studies Office, ex officio, without vote. - B. Elections and Term of Office - Elections for membership on the executive committee shall be run by the executive committee each year during the period April 1 through May 1.
+One representative of the Educational Policy Committee, ex officio, without vote.

+B. Elections and Term of Office

+- 1. Elections for membership on the executive committee shall be run by the executive committee each year during the period April 1 through May 1.
 Prior to elections, nominations shall be solicited from the entire Graduate Faculty. - 2.
-Only members of the graduate faculty shall be eligible to vote for executive committee positions. - 3.
+Only members of the Graduate Faculty shall be eligible to vote for executive committee positions. - 3.
 The term of office for members of the executive committee shall be staggered two-year terms, commencing at the close of the spring semester. - 4.
 No person may serve more than two consecutive terms on the executive committee, except for position #7 (Article IV.A.).